macedoti13/GANs-Explained/index.md

 **Important Notes from the training loop:**

 - The noise prior distribution $p_g(z)$ is the data distribution where the latent random variables $ z $ come from.
 This is chosen by the user and is usually a Normal or Uniform distribution.
 - The generating distribution $p_{\text{data}}(x)$ is the distribution of the real data.
 We don't know this distrubution.
 It's the one we are trying to approximate with our generator model.

 So this is how GANs actually work.
-This is how they are trained and how their samples
+This is how they are trained and how they generate very high quality samples.